-Capturing game play on consoles has always been a bit of a mystery for gamers.
+Capturing gameplay on consoles has always been a bit of a mystery for gamers.
 Up until the most recent generation of consoles came out, capturing gameplay either involved expensive capture cards or setting up a video camera in front of your TV (let’s be real here…all of us did it at one point).

 Ehhh…not so much.

-Capturing gameplay and sharing your craft should be effortless, and fun.
-But instead of making it effortless and fun, it turned in to a nightmare of epic proportions.
+Capturing gameplay and sharing your in-game footage should be effortless, and fun.
+But instead of making it effortless and fun, Microsoft turned in to a nightmare of epic proportions.
 Let’s take a look at some of the reasons why:

 If you’re in to recording clips and sharing them, I guess that’s great.
 However, the way the YouTube community is moving, people usually want to see full games, full rounds, or complete walkthroughs – and they want it fast.
 Think you can piece a bunch of these clips together and be fine?

 Simply put, if you have anything to do in real life like oh…go to work, or attend class, you’re going to have a tough time dedicating any significant amount of your day trying to finagle your way around the recording features on an Xbox One.

-Reason 2: You have to open a separate app to record…and it usually crashes.
+Reason #2 – You have to Open a Separate App to Record…and it usually crashes.

 So you’re in the middle of the battlefield in Call of Duty.
 You do an awesome 360, double backflip, one-handed backside nose grab, quick-scope headshot.
 There are hordes of enemies approaching and you want to capture your gameplay.
 What are your options?
 Well, you can hope the Xbox captures it (lol – ya right), or use one of these: